Marketing Account Executive Must-Have Resume Skills and Keywords

 Are you interested in improving your job outlook and increasing your salary?
 How can you demonstrate that you are the most qualified candidate for a Marketing Account Executive position?
 Of course continuing to gain experience working as a Marketing Account Executive may be your best qualification, but there are other ways you can also develop your skills, like continuing education or volunteer opportunities.
 More immediately, however, you can be ready for your next opportunity or promotion by educating yourself about the duties, responsibilities, and required skills of a Marketing Account Executive and making sure your resume reflects your experience properly.

-In order to do so, you’ll want to know that employers commonly feature Marketing Strategy and Marketing Communications as the most prominent terms in their Marketing Account Executive job descriptions, yet those who have held the position of Marketing Account Executive and list it on their resume indicate Social Media and Digital more predominantly.
+In order to do so, you’ll want to know that employers commonly feature Digital Marketing and Innovation as the most prominent terms in their Marketing Account Executive job descriptions, yet those who have held the position of Marketing Account Executive and list it on their resume indicate Social Media and Collaboration more predominantly.
 Do you know what you would list?

 We designed the ZipRecruiter Career Keyword Mapper to help you solve this problem and hopefully improve your resume.
 Using machine learning tools paired with industry research, our Marketplace Research Team helped analyze millions of job postings and resumes to identify the most important keywords related to Marketing Account Executive jobs.
 Our goal is to help you discover opportunities to improve your resume or to help you understand what skills and qualifications you need to be a Marketing Account Executive or to advance your career into beyond this role.

 Employers require a broad range of skills and qualifications in their descriptions of Marketing Account Executive positions.
-The top three keywords make up 33.84% of the total set of top terms.
-Look to the Resume Checklist below to see how Marketing Strategy, Marketing Communications, and Marketing Planning shares stack up against the share from resumes.
-Marketing Campaign, Marketing Experience and Marketing Promotions represent an additionally healthy share of the employer Marketing Account Executive job postings with their combined total of 31.06%.
-At 35.1%, Marketing Management, Brand Management, Brand Strategy, and Brand Promoters appear far less frequently, but are still a significant portion of the 10 top Marketing Account Executive skills and requirements according to employers.
+The top three keywords make up 35.37% of the total set of top terms.
+Look to the Resume Checklist below to see how Digital Marketing, Innovation, and Social Media shares stack up against the share from resumes.
+Customer Service, CRM and Forecasting represent an additionally healthy share of the employer Marketing Account Executive job postings with their combined total of 29.72%.
+At 34.91%, Lead Generation, Headhunter, Sales Experience, and Marketing Automation appear far less frequently, but are still a significant portion of the 10 top Marketing Account Executive skills and requirements according to employers.

 Job seeker resumes showcase a broad range of skills and qualifications in their descriptions of Marketing Account Executive positions.
-The top three keywords represent 35.58% of the total set of top resume listed keywords.
-Look to the Resume Checklist below to investigate how Social Media, Digital, and CRM match up to employer job descriptions.
-Account Management, Digital Marketing, and Search Engine Optimization represent a very decent share of skills found on resumes for Marketing Account Executive with 29.26% of the total.
-At 35.15%, Vendor Management, Marketing Strategy, Customer Relationship Management, and Relationship Management appear far less frequently, but are still a significant portion of the 10 top Marketing Account Executive skills and qualifications found on resumes.
+The top three keywords represent 38.93% of the total set of top resume listed keywords.
+Look to the Resume Checklist below to investigate how Social Media, Collaboration, and Customer Service match up to employer job descriptions.
+MS Office, Digital, and Marketing Campaign represent a very decent share of skills found on resumes for Marketing Account Executive with 29.54% of the total.
+At 31.54%, Marketing Strategy, Accountable, Project Management, and Digital Marketing appear far less frequently, but are still a significant portion of the 10 top Marketing Account Executive skills and qualifications found on resumes.